harshgupta1806/MTP-Phase2/README.md

 ### Notes
 - Before Running any script make sure current dir is MTP-Phase2
 - Make sure your depth camera is connected before running data collection or live inference.
+- If inference is on Respberry Pi make sure to change model_path and test_dir as needed in `evaluate_rpi.py`
 - Modify YAML files in the `config/` directory to change paths, model parameters, or sensor settings.
 - Trained models are stored in the `Models/` directory.
 - Logs can be found in the `log/`.